 Then came the Pixel Slate, which was supposed to take on the Microsoft Surface yet failed to deliver.
 With both the Pixelbook and the Pixel Slate available, consumers and businesses opted to continue with the trusted laptop form factor.
 The Slate faded into the shadows, and Google knew it failed.
 Google went so far as to stop producing tablets altogether.
 This took the company back to the drawing board—and to what Google had success with in the past: The Pixel laptop and Pixelbook.

 The next iteration of the Pixel hardware is the Pixelbook Go.
-Read this Pixelbook Go cheat sheet to get up to speed on Google's next laptop.
-We'll update this resource periodically when there is new information about the Pixelbook Go.
+Read this Pixelbook Go cheat sheet to get up to speed on Google’s next laptop.
+We’ll update this resource periodically when there is new information about the Pixelbook Go.
+This article is also available as a download, Cheat sheet: Pixelbook Go (free PDF).

 What is the Pixelbook Go?